 5. Customs clearance

 You must be in South Africa before customs clearance can take place.
-Even though your belongings can be cleared in your absence, SA Customs may demand to see the your passport.
+It is possible to clear your belongings in your absence, but Customs may demand to see your passport.

 - Custom clearance takes an average of 7 to 10 working days from the date of presentation of documents.